anonymousdouble/KodStand/data/rule/eslint/deprecated/new-parens.md

 # new-parens
 ## Overview

 Enforce or disallow parentheses when invoking a constructor with no arguments

-🔧 Fixable

-            Some problems reported by this rule are automatically fixable by the `--fix` command line  option

 This rule was deprecated in ESLint v8.53.0.
 Please use the corresponding rule  in @stylistic/eslint-plugin-js .

 JavaScript allows the omission of parentheses when invoking a function via the `new` keyword and the constructor has no arguments.
 However, some coders believe that omitting the parentheses is inconsistent with the rest of the language and thus makes code less clear.

 ```json
 var person = new Person;
 ```

 ## Rule Details

 This rule can enforce or disallow parentheses when invoking a constructor with no arguments using the `new` keyword.

 ## Options

 This rule takes one option.

-`"always"` enforces parenthesis after a new constructor with no arguments (default) `"never"` enforces no parenthesis after a new constructor with no arguments
+- `"always"` enforces parenthesis after a new constructor with no arguments (default)

+- `"never"` enforces no parenthesis after a new constructor with no arguments

 ### always

 Examples of incorrect code for this rule with the `"always"` option: